 So there are too many minimum wages to effectively police, and most minimum wages are well above R3 000 a month.

 Using the average wages of the formal non-farm sector, we can see who does well and who could be affected by the minimum wage.
+The average non-farm formal wages averaged R18 668 a month for the year to March 2016.
+By my calculations, that is 7.6% up on the previous year.

 Although the minimum wage is often different within a sector, an analysis of the average wage in the non-farm economy shows the top 20 paying sectors fare well when compared to the average and the bottom 20 struggle by comparison.